New Day (2016 TV program)

 CNN Philippines New Day (simply New Day) was the English-language morning newscast of CNN Philippines, patterned after its U.S. counterpart.
 It replaced CNN Philippines Headline News and premiered on February 15, 2016, as part of a major programming revamp following the appointment of Armie Jarin-Bennett as managing editor of CNN Philippines.

-The show aired weekdays from 6:00 AM to 7:30 AM and was originally anchored by Headline News holdover Amelyn Veloso, Claudine Trillo, CNN Philippines Sports Desk morning edition anchor Andrei Felix, and Atty.
+The show aired weekdays from 6:00 AM to 7:30 AM and was originally hosted by Amelyn Veloso, Claudine Trillo, Andrei Felix, and Atty.
 Karen Jimeno.
-The final anchors include Ria Tanjuatco-Trillo, Christine Jacob-Sandejas, Paolo Abrera, Dr. Freddie Gomez, and Jamie Herrell.
+The final hosts include Ria Tanjuatco-Trillo, Christine Jacob-Sandejas, Paolo Abrera, Dr. Freddie Gomez, and Jamie Herrell.

 New Day was the last CNN Philippines live program, airing until January 29, 2024, when the network ceased its live news operations ahead of its closure on January 31, 2024.
-It was replaced by Ted Failon at DJ Chacha, later Gud Morning Kapatid where Failon, Chacha, Felix and Cabal are also the hosts, on RPTV in the same timeslot on following months.
+It was replaced by Ted Failon at DJ Chacha, later Gud Morning Kapatid, on RPTV in the same timeslot on following months.